alycest/squirly-website/README.md

 ### Using Your Existing Domain (squirly.com.au)

 1. **DNS Configuration**:
-   - If using GitHub Pages: Create a CNAME record pointing to `yourusername.github.io`
+   - If using GitHub Pages: Create a CNAME record pointing to `yourusername.github.io` on web central
-   - If using Netlify/Vercel: Follow their custom domain instructions
    - If using traditional hosting: Point A records to your hosting provider's IP

 2. **SSL Certificate**: Most modern hosting providers offer free SSL certificates